-“Jim“, 2008, 43.25 x 30 inches, lithograph from seven plates on BFK Tan paper is available for $1,800 from Lawrence Lithography Workshop edition of 26 (or place your ON-LINE ORDER HERE).
+“Jim“, 2008, 43.25 x 30 inches, lithograph from seven plates on BFK Tan paper is available for $1,800 from Lawrence Lithography Workshop edition of 26.
 Collections: Springfield Museum of Art, Beach Museum of Art, The Collectors Fund, Consumer Growth Partners

 At the opening of the Kemper Museum “Backstage Pass” show last month, master printer Mike Sims of Lawrence Lithography Workshop invited me to design some images for him to publish.
 I made half a dozen designs for him and he selected “Jim”, a litho using six plates, three of various transparency white inks and three of various transparency black inks on mid-value paper.